So you already know Spanish…

 - Spanish Obsessed offers a quick guide of the major dialects and breaks down the most distinctive differences between them.
 It also gives some helpful audio samples so you can hear the differences for yourself.

-- “A Brief History of the Spanish Language” is a more thorough and scholarly book available on Amazon, if you’d like to dig a little deeper.
+- “A Brief History of the Spanish Language” is a more thorough and scholarly book, if you’d like to dig a little deeper.

 3. Volunteer Abroad in a Spanish-speaking Country